vsillan/game-server-programming-course/presentations/nosql.md

 ## Nonrelational

-In relational databases the goal is to normalize the data (remove duplicate data)
+In relational databases the goal is to normalize the data (remove duplicate data) <!-- .element: class="fragment" -->

-- Easy to update (updates only to one place)
+- Easy to update (updates only to one place) <!-- .element: class="fragment" -->
-- Queries might get complex to implement and slow to execute
+- Queries might get complex to implement and slow to execute <!-- .element: class="fragment" -->

-In NoSQL data is often deliberately denormalized (stored multiple times)
+In NoSQL data is often deliberately denormalized (stored multiple times) <!-- .element: class="fragment" -->

-- Enables fast query speed and ease of query implementation
+- Enables fast query speed and ease of query implementation <!-- .element: class="fragment" -->
-- Updates have to be applied to all the places where a piece of data is stored
+- Updates have to be applied to all the places where a piece of data is stored <!-- .element: class="fragment" -->

 ---

 ## Consistency

-Consistency is a property which defines how well the read data matches the written data
+Consistency is a property which defines how well the read data matches the written data <!-- .element: class="fragment" -->

-There are two types of consistency: replication and logical consistency

-There are two implementation models of consistency for NoSQL databases
+There are two implementation models of consistency for NoSQL databases <!-- .element: class="fragment" -->

----

-## Consistency types

-**ACID** Consistency (ACID stands for Atomicity, Consistency, Isolation, Durability)
+**ACID** Consistency (ACID stands for Atomicity, Consistency, Isolation, Durability) <!-- .element: class="fragment" -->

-- Means that once data is written, reads are fully consistent
+- Means that once data is written, reads are fully consistent <!-- .element: class="fragment" -->

-**BASE** (Eventual Consistency)
+**BASE** (Eventual Consistency) <!-- .element: class="fragment" -->

-- Means that once data is written, it will eventually appear for reading
+- Means that once data is written, it will eventually appear for reading <!-- .element: class="fragment" -->

 Note:

+- There are two types of consistency: replication and logical consistency <!-- .element: class="fragment" -->
 - You don’t want to run into a situation where someone else uses the data while you are in the middle of writing it
 - Draw on the board why you can’t do just ACID in certain big scale systems anyways